Robustness of the pathwise structure of fluctuations in stochastic homogenization: Main results and structure of the proof

 As shown in~\cite[Proposition~2.4]{DG1}, in the integrable case $\beta>d$, we can drop the integral over $\ell$, in which case

-In these terms, we may formulate the following weighted logarithmic Sobolev inequality (WLSI) for the Gaussian coefficient field $\Aa$.
-In view of~\eqref{e.operator-norm-simpl}, for $\beta>d$, this reduces to the standard (unweighted) logarithmic Sobolev inequality (LSI).
+In these terms, we may formulate the following multiscale logarithmic Sobolev inequality for the Gaussian coefficient field $\Aa$.
+In view of~\eqref{e.operator-norm-simpl}, for $\beta>d$, this reduces to the standard logarithmic Sobolev inequality (LSI).
 The proof is based on a corresponding Brascamp-Lieb inequality (cf.~\cite[Theorem~3.1]{DG2}). \begin{lem}[\cite{DG2}] Assume that the coefficient field $\Aa$ is Gaussian with parameter $\beta>0$.
 Then for all random variables $X=X(\Aa)$,

 \end{lem}